-Access to Moravian College facilities is restricted to students, employees, guests of the College, and others attending designated public events.
+Access to Moravian University facilities is restricted to students, employees, guests of the University, and others attending designated public events.
 Resident students are held responsible for the conduct of their guests.

-Community groups may be granted the use of College facilities upon application to the director of public relations.
-Such groups are subject to the regulations governing the use of facilities, including the Moravian College alcohol policy.
+Community groups may be granted the use of University facilities upon application to the director of public relations.
+Such groups are subject to the regulations governing the use of facilities, including the Moravian University alcohol policy.

 Further information concerning access to residence halls is contained in the section on residence hall security.